cablehead/vanilla/README.rst

 used with PyPy and with CPython 2.6 or 2.7.
 Vanilla is:

 -  **lightweight**: requires *no* external dependencies when using PyPy.
-   When using CPython you'll just need to install the Greenlet and CFFI packages.
+   When using CPython you'll just need to install the Greenlet package.

 -  **concurrent**: for creating highly concurrent actor based architectures taking inspiration from Go to use coroutines and